Graduate Student Resources

 www.marshall.edu/campusrec

-The Marshall Recreation Center, a 123,000-square-foot facility, contains 4 wood gym courts for basketball, volleyball, badminton, and dodge ball; a 37’ climbing wall with bouldering area; outdoor pursuits center with rental equipment area; aquatics center with 3 lap swim lanes, leisure pool, vortex pool and 20 person spa; men’s and women’s locker rooms; family changing areas with lockers; 17,000 square feet of fitness space on the second and third floor with free weights, selectorized machines with LCD televisions; 4 group exercise rooms; a 3 lane 1/7th mile walking/jogging/running track; massage area; fitness assessment room; pro shop; lounge areas and staff offices.
-Immediately east of the pool is an outdoor, fenced area for sunning and relaxing.
+The Marshall Recreation Center (Campus Rec), a 123,000-square-foot facility, contains 4 wood gym courts for basketball, volleyball, badminton, and dodge ball; 3 racquetball courts; a 37 foot climbing wall with bouldering area; outdoor pursuits center with rental equipment; aquatics center with 3 lap swim lanes, leisure pool, vortex pool and 20 person spa; men’s and women’s locker rooms; family changing areas with lockers; 17,000 square feet of fitness space on the second and third floor with free weights, and selectorized machines; 4 group fitness studios; a 3 lane 1/7th mile walking/jogging/running track; pro shop and lounge area.
+Campus Rec provides an array of provides an array of fitness classes that are free with membership as well as personal training services, swim lessons, intramural sports and a series of special events throughout the year.
+These events include a 5k run, disc golf championship and indoor triathlon.
 The entire facility is accessible for persons with disabilities.
 The Rec Center is also the largest student employer on campus.

 304-696-2985